Rewriting Structured Cospans: Introduction

-In the classical topics of rewriting, formal languages and term rewriting, there are two approaches to defining the rewrite relation for a grammar.
+In the classical topics of rewriting---formal languages and term rewriting---there are two approaches to defining the rewrite relation for a grammar.
 The first is an operational definition which stipulates when a rule can be applied by using sub-terms and substitution.
-The other is an inductive definition which constructs the rewrite relation using generators and closure operations.
+The second is an inductive definition which constructs the rewrite relation using generators and closure operations.
 When rewriting theory expanded to graphs in the 1970's, only the operational definition prevailed.
-Then in the 1990's, Gadducci and Heckel introduced an inductive definition to graph rewriting \cite{Gadd_IndGraphTrans}, thus allowing for analyses using structural induction.
-With the new technology of structured cospans, we can use their ideas to bring the inductive viewpoint to rewriting in a large class of topoi.
+The double pushout mechanism performed the substitution.
+Then in the 1998, Gadducci and Heckel introduced an inductive definition to graph rewriting \cite{Gadd_IndGraphTrans}, thus allowing for analyses using structural induction.
+With the new technology of structured cospans, we can use their ideas to bring the inductive viewpoint to rewriting in a broader class of adhesive categories beyond directed graphs.

-A central idea in developing the inductive definition is to equip graphs with an interface.
-Earlier, we referred to such graphs as open, but Gadducci and Heckel called them ``ranked graphs''.
-To bring this idea to objects of a topos, we can use structured cospans.
-That is, if $ \X $ is a topos that fits into a geometric morphism $ L \dashv R \from \X \to \A $ with a monic counit, then an \emph{object $ x $ with an interface} is a structured cospan $ La \to x \gets Lb$.
-The induced comonad on $ \X $ can be though of as returning the maximal, with respect to inclusion, interface $ LRx $ of each object $ x $.
-The monic counit $ LRx \to x $ simply includes that interface.
+A first key idea in developing the inductive definition of graph rewriting was to use open graphs.
+To \emph{openify} objects beyond graphs, we use structured cospans.

-Another pillar in the construction of the inductive definition is the equivalence between two classes of rewrite relations.
-In the context of graph rewriting, this result states that the rewrite relation for a graph grammar is the same as for the `discrete graph grammar' where $ k'_j $ is the discrete graph underlying $ k_j $ and the arrows in the rules of the latter grammar are obtained by restriction the arrows of the former.
-To extend this to rewriting in a topos, we again use a comonad $ LR $ induced from a geometric morphism with a monic counit.
-It allows us to access the `discrete' objects $ LRx $ underlying an arbitrary object $ x $.
-In the generalized setting, the rewrite relation for the grammar $ ( \X, \{ \ell_j \gets k_j \to r_j\}) $ is the same as for the grammar $ (\X , \{ \ell_j \gets LR k_j \to r_j\}) $ as long as the subobject lattices $ \Sub (k_j) $ have all meets (Theorem \ref{thm:production-same-rewrite-relation-as-discrete}).
+A second key idea is using an equivalence between two classes of rewrite relations.
+In the context of graph rewriting, this result states that the rewrite relation for a graph grammar $(\Graph , \{ \ell_j \gets k_j \to r_j\})$ is the same as for its underlying \emph{discrete graph grammar} $( \Graph , \{ \ell_j \gets \flat k_j \to r_j\})$ where we replace the graphs $k_j$ with their underlying discrete graphs $\flat k_j$ and restrict the maps accordingly.
+To extend this to rewriting in adhesive categories, we start with an adjunction $L \dashv R$ with a monic counit and interpret the comonad $ \flat \bydef LR $ as sending an object $x$ to the \emph{discrete} object $ \flat x $ underlying $ x $.